numberscope/backscope/README.md

 ## Set up backscope

+All of these instructions assume you have already cloned the backscope repository from `https://github.com/numberscope/backscope` and are in the top-level directory of your clone (the directory that contains this `README.md` file).

 ### Install Python

 You need a version of Python at least equal to 3.5.
 (If you don't have